IreshaRana/Student-performance-analysis/README.md

 ## Project goal, objectives and deliverables
 Goal:
-- To identify areas of improvement to increase course grades.
+- To identify areas of improvement to increase course grades.< br / >
 Objectives:
 - Analyze patterns in student performance, online engagement and enrolement data.
 - Identify factors influencing success or underperformance.